 - Put People First: Too often new tools are chosen simply to have the latest technology, which conversely add to the complexity of communication.
-Rather than multiple point solutions, look for a platform that foscuses on simplifying the user experience, without trading off capabilities or insights.
+Rather than multiple point solutions, look for a platform that focuses on simplifying the user experience, without trading off capabilities or insights.

-- Omni-channel Messaging: Send messages to your staff and customers in the way that suits them, whether that’s voice, SMS, Social Media, Rich Messages or email, to improve the rates of delivery.
+- Multi-channel Messaging: Send messages to your staff and customers in the way that suits them, whether that’s voice, SMS, Social Media, Rich Messages or email, to improve the rates of delivery.
 Knowing they will almost always have their mobiles close allows organisations to provide messages on all these channels.
-Geolocation can segment communications even further, such as providing multilingual messages appropriate to the recipient’s location or pre-defined contact preferences.
+Geo-location can segment communications even further, such as providing multilingual messages appropriate to the recipient’s location or pre-defined contact preferences.